 While law enforcement is provided with some flexibility at these sobriety checkpoints, errors often occur.
 Regardless of the reasons for your arrest at a checkpoint, you may have a viable defense strategy for the DWI charges.

 Therefore, contact a criminal defense attorney immediately to explore your options.
-The Law Office of John C. Fitzpatrick, P.C. can assist you with your DWI case.
+The Law Firm of John C. Fitzpatrick, P.C. can assist you with your DWI case.

 Schedule a free consultation today at 919-683-9500 or send a message online with your legal questions.